 The Clean Coasts Project & Nuh Dutty Up Jamaica

-The Clean Coasts Project (CCP) is a partnership between the Tourism Enhancement Fund (TEF) and the Jamaica Environment Trust (JET).
+The Clean Coasts Project (CCP) began as a partnership between the Tourism Enhancement Fund (TEF) and the Jamaica Environment Trust (JET).
 Launched in 2014, Phase I included:

 - Launch of the Nuh Dutty Up Jamaica public education campaign in February 2015.